opencasestudies/OCS_Guide/.github/ISSUE_TEMPLATE/new-official-case-study-submission.md

 https://github.com/username_review_1
 https://github.com/username_review_2

 Reviewers should provide comments here to this issue describing their thoughts about the case study regarding the validity of the descriptions about the data science and statistical methods used.
+Reviewers should use the _OpenCaseStudy_ [Review Guidelines][9] to preform their reviews.

 - [ ] Reviewer 1 has submitted comments